Javad-Forough/Javad-Forough.github.io/_pages/service.md

 ---

-## Peer Reviewing activities
+## Peer Reviewing Activities

-Served as reviewer for different journals and conferences including:
+Served as a reviewer for various journals and conferences, including:

-IEEE Transactions on Network and Service Management
+- IEEE Transactions on Network and Service Management

-Applied Computing and Informatics
+- Applied Computing and Informatics

-International Conference on Availability, Reliability and Security
+- International Conference on Availability, Reliability and Security

-## Teaching Assistanship
+## Teaching Assistantship

-Computer Security (Umeå University, Fall, 2022)
+- **Computer Security** (Umeå University, Fall 2022)

-Statistical Natural Language Processing (AUT, Spring, 2019)
+- **Statistical Natural Language Processing** (Amirkabir University of Technology, Spring 2019)

-Advanced Computer Architectures (AUT, Fall, 2019)
+- **Advanced Computer Architectures** (Amirkabir University of Technology, Fall 2019)

+## Leadership Roles

+- **WASP Cluster Leader** (2021): Led the Cloud Computing and Distributed Systems cluster as part of the Wallenberg AI, Autonomous Systems, and Software Program (WASP).